Clustering and variable selection for categorical multivariate data: New criteria and non-asymptotic risk bounds

 \subsection{A general tool for model selection}

-Theorem~\ref{thm:main-theorem} is obtained from \citep[Theorem~7.11]{Massart2007}.
-This last result deals with model selection problems by proposing penalty functions related to geometrical properties of the models, namely metric entropy with bracketing for Hellinger distance.
+Theorem~\ref{thm:main-theorem} is obtained from \cite [Theorem~7.11]{Massart2007}, whose research investigated model selection problems by proposing penalty functions related to geometrical properties of the models, namely metric entropy with bracketing for the Hellinger distance.